njsmith/zs/README.rst

 Basically you can think of ZS as a turbo-charged replacement for storing data in line-based text file formats.
-It was originally developed to provide a better way to work with the `Google N-grams
+It was originally developed to provide a better way to work with the massive `Google N-grams
 <http://storage.googleapis.com/books/ngrams/books/datasetsv2.html>`_,
 but is potentially useful for data sets of any size.